actano/lake-rules/Readme.md

 + The Manifest declares all parts belonging to the feature.
 + The Manifest declares all dependencies of the feature to other local or remote features and modules.
-+ Rules are organized by logical components like tj components, rest-api's, webapp, stylus, etc.
++ Rules are organized by logical components
 + Every rule takes a section/entry of the Manifest declaration and compiles this to a set of make actions.
 + Rules can ask other rules for there prerequisites by calling the